 • To be able to define the stages of muscle injury and repair.

-• To understand the physiological mechanism of action of Botulinum toxin.
+• To understand the physiological mechanism of action of a popular injectable.

 Suzanne A. Maher, PhD